 Unlike adult bed bugs, nymphs usually sport a translucent or white-yellowish color.
 Their size varies depending on their current stage in the life cycle.
 In the first stage, most bed bug nymphs are usually 1.5 mm in length.

-They will then increase in length with 0.5 mm for each of their subsequent stages till they reach the fourth stage.
+They will then increase in length by 0.5 mm for each subsequent stage until they reach the fourth stage.
 At the fifth stage, bedbug nymphs measure up to 4.5 mm.

-Bed bug eggs may be the most difficult to see with the naked eyes.
+Bed bug eggs may be the most difficult to see with naked eyes.
 These eggs are normally pearl-white and have an oval shape with a length of about 1/16 inches.
-As they continue to grow, you will notice an eye spot emerging from their heads.
+As they continue to grow, you will notice an eyespot emerging from their heads.

 But perhaps your main concern is not whether you can spot bed bug eggs, but how to get rid of these eggs as soon as you have the slightest idea of their presence.